MarvinLvn/voice-type-classifier/docs/evaluations.md

 :-------------------------:|:-------------------------:
 ![](figures/confusion_matrices/model/spreadingovl_ele_precision_model.png) | ![](figures/confusion_matrices/model/spreadingovl_ele_recall_model.png)

+Observations :

+By making the choices listed above, we penalize LENA's design that does not specify which type of classes are overlapping when **OVL** is activated.

+- Our model is significantly better than LENA's one in terms of average between precision and recall
+- LENA's model has a lower recall for all of the classes (except **OCH**), leading LENA's predictions to wrongly classify speech activity moments as **SIL** (containing also the **OVL** class in this case !)

 ### Voice types depending on whether they're accompanied of the SPEECH class or not

+Concerning the predictions of our model, and to better understand its behaviour, we can have a look at frames that have been classified as belonging to one of the voice type, depending on whether or not the **SPEECH** class is also activated.

 _Choices :_
 - **KCHI_nsp** classes correspond to frames that have been classified as belonging to **KCHI** but not belonging to **SPEECH** (same for the other classes).